Daniel: Chapter 1

 Azariah - Jehovah has helped | Abednego - Servant of Nebo |

-One of the reasons for Israel's judgment from God was her rebellion against the Lord by worshiping idols.
-Though the prophet Habakkuk wrote of the impending judgment, and their cruelty and idolatrous behavior, God still used the Babylonians as an instrument of His judgment against Israel, which is never to be construed as God's endorsement of their behavior, Habakkuk 1:1-17.
-The Babylonians were later judged by God for all their atrocities and rejection of God.
-However, at this time, the four young Hebrew men were given names that may have been related to idols.
-These idols may have been the very gods that some in Israel had worshiped and caused the Lord's wrath to be vented against them, 2Kings 21:10-18.
+One of the reasons for Israel's judgment from God was her rebellion against Him by worshiping idols.
+Though the prophet Habakkuk wrote of the impending judgment, the cruelty and idolatrous behavior of those used as the Lord's instrument of judgment was never to be construed as His endorsement of their behavior, Habakkuk 1:1-17.
+The Babylonians were later judged by God for all their atrocities against His people Israel, and rejection of God.
+However, at this time, the four young Hebrew men were given names related to the Babylonian gods.
+These false gods may have been the very ones that some in Israel had worshiped and caused the Lord's wrath to be vented against them, 2Kings 21:10-18.

-In Daniel 1:17-20, three years have past, and the time for testing the four Hebrews had arrived.
-In Daniel 1:17, it is revealed that the Lord had given them knowledge and skill in learning and wisdom.
+Three years have passed, and the time for testing the four Hebrews had arrived, Daniel 1:17-20.
+The Lord had given all four Hebrew youths knowledge and skill in learning and wisdom.
 To Daniel, the Lord also gave the gift of understanding in all visions and dreams.
 Even in judgment, God does not forget His own, but He keeps them and blesses them.
 Without the Lord's blessing, none of these Hebrews would have survived or succeeded.
-As they appeared before King Nebuchadnezzar, the four Hebrew men demonstrated that they were of greater worth than any other the king had in his realm, so much that the king consulted them in all matters of wisdom and understanding.
-It is stated in Daniel 1:20, that the king found all four to be 10 times better than all of the king's other advisors.
+As they appeared before King Nebuchadnezzar, the four Hebrews demonstrated that they were of greater worth than any other advisor or wise men the king had in his realm.
+Their abilities, knowledge and understanding were so much greater than the rest, the king consulted them in all matters of wisdom and understanding.
+Daniel 1:20 quantifies the Hebrew’s skill level to be a whole order of magnitude higher than all of the king's other advisors.
 Daniel 1:21 is a concluding verse for this introductory chapter.
 It shows that Daniel outlived the Babylonian kingdom, and lived to see the transition to the Medes and Persian empire.